Kapwing Video Processing FAQ

 Because Kapwing processes videos remotely, in the cloud, it shouldn't heat up your computer or require local CPU.
 You no longer need a fancy computer to export your videos.
-This article answer some frequently asked questions about Kapwing video processing.
+This article answers some frequently asked questions about Kapwing video processing.

 How long will it take to process my Kapwing video?

-Images and GIFs should publish instantly.
-Videos often take as long to process as the length of the duration.
 If you see an error message, your video has stopped processing.
 You'll need to either retry processing or remake your project in order for it to download.

 Why is it taking so long to process my video?